Cycling China – Bicycle Touring Across [Itineraries and Tips]

 bikepacking china

-In general, it can be said that Winter is very cold in the north, or on mountains and plateaus, while it is mild in the south.
+In general, winter is very cold in the north and on mountains and plateaus, while it is mild in the south.
 Summer is hot everywhere except in the highlands and mountain regions.

-Excluding the vast western desert areas where the rains are scarce and irregular, summer is normally the rainiest season.
+Excluding the vast western desert areas, where rainfall is scarce and irregular, summer is normally the rainiest season.

-The rainiest part of the country is the south-east, the least rainy is the north-west.
+The rainiest part of the country is the southeast, and the least rainy is the northwest.
 Check this site for more detailed information.

 Bicycle tours in China, some Itinerary Ideas